-Shakeology makes a pretty decent shake packed full of a lot of good stuff.
-If you can afford/stomach this product it’s definitely the shake for you.
+Shakeology makes a pretty decent shake packed full of a lot of great nutrients.
+If you can afford this product and you enjoy the taste, it’s definitely the shake for you.
 We’ll talk about that more in the breakdown.

 Wow, this shake is not meant for the dieter on a budget.
 A 30-day supply of Shakeology came in at $129.95 which is $4.33 per serving!
 That’s one of the most expensive shakes we’ve had posted on MRSR.com.
 We wanted to sample all the flavors for you, but we just couldn’t afford it!
 As you can see in the comment section you can sign up as a coach (their MLM) and get a reduced price but it only drops it to about 3.83 per serving after it’s all said and done.